Recursive Resolver

 What WhereIsDNS does

-WhereIsDNS queries 12 well-known recursive resolvers in parallel.
+WhereIsDNS sends a DNS-over-HTTPS (DoH) query to each of 14 well-known recursive resolvers in parallel.
 Comparing their answers tells you whether the change has reached most of the world, or whether it's still being served stale by some operators.
+The per-resolver latency column shows you which ones are fastest from the perspective of the Cloudflare edge that runs the queries.

 Related: DNS caching · TTL · anycast.